 John holds a Bachelor of Science degree in Business Administration from Bowling Green State University and attended the Economic Development Institute at the University of Oklahoma.
 Besides writing and economic development, past work includes marketing consulting, industrial sales and retail management.

 In addition to writing more than one hundred articles (several are linked here), his non-fiction work includes two business-related books, Secrets of Neighborhood Marketing (2004) and Breakfast at Midway (2007), and his latest book (2018) Ben and the Art of Lawnmower Maintenance.

 Published in 2017, John's first book of fiction, The Bug Jar and Other Stories, collects short stories he wrote over a 20 year period from 1995 to 2015.
 The opening story, "Bandito," won the 2016 ACWC Award for Best Short Fiction, and another story from the collection, "A Hard and Threatening Place," was an ACWC nominee in 2017.
 His latest book, Ocean of Storms, is a literary triptych featuring three separate but related stories.

 John and Janet established their suburban homestead on a half-acre lot in the Wynfield Creek neighborhood in 1995, and strive for a simple, authentic life.
 In 2014, John became a certified Square Foot Gardening instructor and frequently offers talks and demonstrations on the subject.
 At the homestead, he maintains a potager (kitchen garden) of Square Foot beds which produce bountiful crops of lettuce, carrots, beans, squash, tomatoes, strawberries, spinach, radishes and kale.
-In the spring of 2018, John is planted a larger market garden on a site in Anson County and offers "heirloom produce from our garden to your table" at the Wadesboro Farmers Market throughout the summer.
+John also plants a larger market garden on a leased plot near the homestead and hope to offer "heirloom produce from our garden to your table" at local farmers' markets throughout the summer.